fabiesposit/Breas-Cell-Classification/README.md

 This project was developed as part of a **mini contest** organized by the *University of Naples Federico II* for the **Machine Learning** course.
 The objective was to design and train a **deep neural network** for binary classification of breast cells, aiming to maximize the prediction **Accuracy** on a given test set.

-The student achieving the best performance was required to present their methodology during the class session on **June 6th**.
-If the solution and explanation were evaluated positively, the author would be exempted from the final exam.

 ---

 ## 🎯 Objective